Ivan Ilyin: Nazi Germany

 On 13 July, all German public employees were required to use the Hitler salute.
+As head of the Russian Scientific Institute, Ilyin was thus expected to conform to the new rituals of the Nazi state.
 On 14 July, the Nazi Party was declared the only legal political party in Germany.
-Russian emigrants feared that Hitler, who on various occasions had spoken out strongly against foreigners, would begin persecuting them.
+Russian immigrants feared that Hitler, who on various occasions had spoken out strongly against foreigners, would begin persecuting them.

-On 5 August, Ilyin's house was searched, his letters were examined, and he himself was taken away for interrogation, where he was asked about his source of income and for details of the people abroad with whom he corresponded.
-After the questioning, he was released, although required to sign a declaration.
-In September the Reichskulturkammer was created with additional sub-chambers for the fields of broadcasting, fine arts, literature, music, the press, and the theatre.
-The Russian institute was placed under the Reich Ministry of Propaganda headed by Joseph Goebbels.
-Adolf Ehrt who headed the organization Anti-Komintern, recruited Ilyin, Vonsiatsky and Kazembek, the leader of the Mladorossi, to work with him.
+On 5 August 1933, Ilyin's house was searched, his correspondence examined, and he was taken away for interrogation.
+After questioning, he was released, but only after signing a declaration.
+In September, the newly created Reich Chamber of Culture was established.
+The Russian Scientific Institute was transferred to Reich Ministry of Propaganda headed by Joseph Goebbels.
+Adolf Ehrt, a leading figure in the Anti-Komintern, sought to involve several prominent Russian émigrés—including Ilyin, Vonsiatsky and Kazembek, the leader of the Mladorossi, in his anti-Soviet activities.

-On the opening of the reorganized institute Ilyin reported on the plans of the Communist International to conquer the world; he held a lecture on the work of Ivan Bunin who had won the Nobel Prize for Literature.
-In an anonymous pamphlet Ilyin was accused of being a Freemason.
-He spoke on "The World Crisis of Democracy" and lectured on the works of Remizov and Merezhkovsky.
-On 9 July he was fired when Ehrt demanded that the professors of the Russian Scientific Institute join in Nazi propaganda.
+In March 1934 Ilyin was accused being a Freemason in an anonymous pamphlet.
+On 9 July, Ehrt demanded that the professors of the institute actively participate in Nazi propaganda; Ilyin refused and was dismissed.
 Ilyin denounced the racial policy of Nazi Germany and replied in a letter he had long wanted to retire and devote himself to science.
-Ilyin was paid for the work he had done but from August he was without salary.
-Many artists and intellectuals left Germany in the pre-war years rather than work under these restrictions.
+From August 1934 onward, Ilyin was left without a salary and increasingly isolated from official academic life in Germany.

-In 1935, Ilyin spent much of the summer at a large dacha in rural Latvia that the artist Evgeny Klimov had rented.
-Under the (German-sounding) pseudonym Alfred Norman, he published "The Bolshevik Policy of World Domination."
-This is more or less Ilyin's last active political statement.
-He went on to publish essays in the Berliner Kurier.
-Vasily Shulgin, a nationalist, showed him his manuscript "The Orion Belt" on an alliance between Russia and Germany but Ilyin wasn't impressed.
-In 1936, Hitler put Vasily Biskupsky in charge of the Russische Vertrauensstelle, a government body dealing with the Russian émigré community.
-Ilyin actively criticized in the press Alexander Lvovich Kazembek, a fascist or self-styled neo-monarchist.
-In his speech in Riga in February 1937, dedicated to the 100th anniversary of Pushkin's death, Ilyin praised Pushkin's genius and defined his work as "the main entrance to Russian culture".
-He applied for membership of the Reich Chamber of literature but he had a problem with obtaining an Aryan certificate because he did not know the identity of all his great-grandparents.
-Ehrt interfered and Ilyin received his membership.
+In 1935, Ilyin spent much of the summer at a dacha in rural Latvia rented by the artist Evgeny Klimov.
+Under the pseudonym Alfred Norman, he published "The Bolshevik Policy of World Domination", his last active political statement.
+In 1936, Hitler appointed Vasily Biskupsky head of the Russische Vertrauensstelle, the government body dealing with the Russian émigré community.
+Ilyin publicly criticized in the press Alexander Lvovich Kazembek.

+In February 1937, during a speech in Riga marking the centenary of Pushkin's death, Ilyin praised Pushkin's work as "the main entrance to Russian culture".
+He also applied for membership of the Reich Chamber of literature.
+Because het could not identify all of his great-grandparents, he initially encountered difficulties obtaining the required Aryan certificate, but Ehrt interfered and his application was accepted.